OpenAPC/openapc.github.io/_posts/2026-06-03-stuttgart.md

 When reporting their publication costs, the [University of Stuttgart](https://oa.uni-stuttgart.de/publizieren/fonds/) had agreed to share the data with OpenAPC as well.
 This data has now been transferred and integrated.

-Contact person for the data set is [Stefan Drößler](mailto:stefan.droessler@ub.uni-stuttgart.de).
+Contact person for the data set is [Maren Wurtscheid](mailto:oa@ub.uni-stuttgart.de).

 ## Cost data